fabferri/az-pattern/00-basic-examples/00-traffic-between-2vms/README.md

 export -f mycurl
 seq 100000 | parallel -j0 mycurl
 ```
-Replace the _"some_url_here"_ with the IP address of web server.
+* Replace the _"some_url_here"_ with the IP address of web server.
--s option is for silent or quiet mode.
+* -s option is for silent or quiet mode.

-Same command with easier option :
+Same command with easier option:
 ```bash
  seq 5000 | parallel -n0 -j5 curl http://10.0.1.10/
 ```
-do it 5000 times, but at 5 a time
+it runs the command 5000 times, at 5 a time.

 #### <a name="HTTPpowershell"></a>4.5 generate HTTP traffic by powershell script